Write the partial fraction decomposition of each rational expression.

 Partial Fraction Decomposition

 Partial fraction decomposition is a method used to express a rational function as a sum of simpler fractions with denominators that are factors of the original denominator.
-This technique simplifies integration and other algebraic operations by breaking down complex fractions into manageable parts.
+This technique simplifies integration and other algebraic operations by breaking down complex expressions into manageable parts.

 Recommended video: